AgatheVkc/ada_homework/README.md

-# ada_homework
+# ADA Homework
-Homework for the applied data analysis course from epfl
+Homework repository for the applied data analysis course from EPFL, for the team composed of
+- Thomas Sanchez
+- Paul Rolland
+- Martin Barry